Grammarsalad/B_Kits/README.md

 **All Bards**

+Known Issues:

+- You MUST explicitly select a kit when propted during character creation.
+If you do not do so, you will end up with the old bard and no unique spell list!

 Alteration Overview:

 - All bards can specialize in any fighting style, and gain mastery in two weapon fighting.